louiskb/louiskb/README.md

 💻 I enjoy the process of designing and building web applications end-to-end and watching it come to life.

-🌱 Currently freelancing, building personal projects to grow my portfolio, contributing to open-source, and diving into Vue.js + React + Next.js alongside Ruby on Rails.
+🌱 Currently freelancing, building personal projects to grow my portfolio, contributing to open-source, experimenting with Claude Code, OpenClaw 🦞, and diving into React + Next.js alongside Ruby on Rails.

 🚀 Always learning and building! [📱 Learn more about me](https://louisbourne.me)